langchain-ai/langgraph/docs/docs/tutorials/auth/getting_started.md

 # Setting up custom authentication

-Let's learn how to add custom authentication to a LangGraph Platformdeployment.
+Let's learn how to add custom authentication to a LangGraph Platform deployment.
 We'll cover the core concepts of token-based authentication and show how to integrate with an authentication server.

 ??? note "Default authentication"
     When deploying to LangGraph Cloud, requests are authenticated using LangSmith API keys by default.
 This gates access to the server but doesn't provide fine-grained access control over threads.
 Self-hosted LangGraph platform has no default authentication.
 This guide shows how to add custom authentication handlers that work in both cases, to provide fine-grained access control over threads, runs, and other resources.